serverless/blog/posts/2019-12-02-reinvent-2019-serverless-announcements.md

 **What it is** An alternate method to specify access patterns to an S3 resource, whether thats a full bucket or just one key, as well as what that access is

 **Why it matters** S3 can get very complex to manage permissions for when you have many potential clients attempting to access that data.
 Being able to have a more specialised, app level permissions system makes managing this a lot easier and means things are more secure in the end for you and your data.

+#### Managed Cassandra

+**What it is** Cassandra is a very popular free and open-source, distributed, wide column store, NoSQL database management system designed to handle large amounts of data now fully managed on AWS

+** Why this matters** DynamoDB is great, but I have heard from many users already using Cassandra that don't want leave it behind.
+Now users can get the best of both worlds and communicate to a fully managed Cassandra backend from their Lambda functions and have it be managed for them just like a DynamoDB table with provisioned or on demand modes available and no need to manage clusters.